Inf1n1ty0/PositronWiki/Printers/Positron/Software/PrinterConfigs.md

 {.is-warning}

 ## Input Shaper
-While all releases of the Positron v3.2 have a toolhead accelerometer, the preinstalled sd card wasn't always set up to use it.
+While all releases of the Positron v3.2 have a toolhead accelerometer, the preinstalled SD card wasn't always set up to use it.
 If input shaping isn't working or is throwing an error, try installing the required dependencies:

 1. SSH into your Positron
 2. Run: